-To overcome this separation for good, mankind created the bridge: initially just to keep our feet dry, eventually to negotiate deep trenches, dangerous pathways or other sorts of divide.
+To overcome this separation for good, mankind created the bridge: initially just to keep our feet dry, eventually to negotiate deep trenches, dangerous pathways, or other sorts of divisions.
 The alternative is taking a long and cumbersome detour, or to abandon one’s journey altogether.
 Both are not a valid option, really.

-By now it’ proven that organization are most effective when the various functions and departments are operating in an integral fashion: not machine-like, sequential and hierarchical, but organic, simultaneous and collaborative.
+By now it’ proven that organization is most effective when the various functions and departments are operating in an integral fashion: not machine-like, sequential, and hierarchical, but organic, simultaneous, and collaborative.
 To overcome silo-thinking – next to increasing the employees’ loyalty – is the ultimate challenge in building effective organizations.
-And it’s here where organizations are clueless, because they have no mechanism to effectively connect the various silos with each other.
-Hence they still pass on the important issues from one to the other: the central departments that are set up to conduct this ‚distribution‘, like HR, strategy or brand management, are silo constructions themselves, just like all the others.
+And it’s here where organizations are clueless because they have no mechanism to effectively connect the various silos with each other.
+Hence they still pass on the important issues from one to the other: the central departments that are set up to conduct this ‚distribution‘, like HR, strategy, or brand management, are silo constructions themselves, just like all the others.
 What it takes are effective connections, not more departments…

 Design management can act as such a ‚connection’ within organizations.
 It’s a bridge that can either be build beginning at the designer’s bank, or management can start with the construction: in both cases, the goal is to enable the effective and lossless flow of information and communication.
 This form of connection between otherwise divided worlds is a prerequisite for an organization to work effectively.